ieee-vgtc/ieeevis.org/year/2019/info/tutorials.md

 ## <a name="VTK"></a> VTK-m - A ToolKit for Scientific Visualization on Many-Core Processors
-Sunday, Oct 20: 9:00am-12:40pm
+Sunday, October 20: 9:00am-12:40pm

-Hank Childs, University of Oregon, United States
+Hank Childs, *University of Oregon*
-Kenneth Moreland, Sandia National Laboratories, United States
+Kenneth Moreland, *Sandia National Laboratories*
-David Pugmire, Oak Ridge National Laboratory United States
+David Pugmire, *Oak Ridge National Laboratory*
-Robert Maynard, Kitware, Inc., United States
+Robert Maynard, *Kitware*

 This tutorial will cover the VTK-m software, i.e., the many-core version of VTK (a popular open source toolkit for scientific visualization).